 You can get a very high level of identity protection for under $100 and the peace of mind alone, knowing you wonâ€™t have to fight through stressful red tape restoring your identity and finances all by yourself, makes this well worth it…. and your identity is better protected.

-If you opt for the most comprehensive services your identity is protected in a way that is in no way comparable to what you could have done on your own and all for far less than a dollar a day.
+If you opt for the most comprehensive services they help protect your identity in a way that is in no way comparable to what you could have done on your own and all for far less than a dollar a day.

 Who Provides the Best Identity Protection Plan

 There is no simple answer to this question.
 It depends on your wants and needs and how much value you place on the differences each company has.

-What I can tell you is that we at IdentityTheftLabs.com have extensively researched the companies we recommend and have provided accurate, unbiased reviews for you, our readers, to choose the right service for you and your family’s protection.
+What I can tell you is that we at IdentityTheftLabs.com have extensively researched the companies we recommend and have provided accurate, unbiased reviews for you, our readers, to choose the right service for you and your family.

 All companies we recommend, LifeLock, Identity Guard and IdentityForce are well backed financially, are the established leaders in identity theft protection and all back their service with a Million Dollar Protection Package* or Million dollar identity theft insurance policy**.

 There is no wrong decision, all these companies have an excellent service.

-You can compare identity theft protection services and learn via an easy to follow comparison chart exactly what they do to protect your identity.
+You can compare identity theft protection services and learn via an easy to follow comparison chart exactly what they do to help protect your identity.
 For more in-depth information read our review of the company you are interested in. (links at top of every page on right side)